Alexandra (Newport and South Wales) Docks and Railway: Internal dock lines

 The PC&NR route had the characteristics of an ordinary local railway, and was quite distinct from the internal track at Alexandra Dock.
 This commenced at East Mendalgief Junction.
 By 1914 the siding complex covered over 50 acres of ground.

 Free stacking space was given for up to 90 days for steel rails and iron ore that had arrived by rail and was awaiting shipping.

 Newport Town Dock

-The Alexandra (Newport) Dock Company underwent a capital reconstruction in 1882, changing its name to the Alexandra (Newport and South Wales) Docks and Railway Company; more capital was needed for the continuing dock construction work.
+The Alexandra (Newport) Dock Company underwent a capital reconstruction under the Alexandra (Newport and South Wales) Docks and Railway Act 1882 (45 & 46 Vict. c. ccli), changing its name to the Alexandra (Newport and South Wales) Docks and Railway Company; more capital was needed for the continuing dock construction work.
 In 1883 the company acquired the Town Dock, effective from 1 January 1884.
 The purchase price was £149,000; this was less than one-third of the money the Newport Dock Company had expended, at nearly £483,000; at the time the (Town) Dock Company was unable to meet interest payments.